babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 (one commit on master; `worktree-js-eval` carries the full history).
 ON BY DEFAULT, no user-facing flags: an eager probe at load checks `js/Function` availability and falls back to the interpreter permanently and silently when eval is blocked (CSP).
-Internal switches only: `jit/enable!`/`disable!` for tests, and a compile-time `goog-define sci.impl.types/jit-force-off` for the jit-off CI leg.
+Opt-outs: `jit/enable!`/`disable!` (internal, for tests), the public compile-time `goog-define sci.core/disable-jit` (also used by the jit-off CI leg), and the public runtime `js/globalThis.SCI_DISABLE_JIT`.
 Validated: 5635 assertions x 3 CI legs (jit-on `:none`, jit-on `:advanced`, jit-off `:none`), ~450k differential fuzz programs (see Fuzzing below), full nbb ci:test, scittle CSP field test.

-Opt-outs: `js/globalThis.SCI_DISABLE_JIT = true` BEFORE loading sci skips the probe entirely (for consumers of compiled artifacts like scittle; also avoids the console violation a CSP page logs when the probe's Function construction is refused — browsers log that even inside try/catch).
-The `goog-define` stays as the compile-time switch for the jit-off CI leg, where it dead-code-eliminates under `:advanced`.
+Opt-outs (both public): `js/globalThis.SCI_DISABLE_JIT = true` set BEFORE loading sci is checked before the probe, so a CSP page stays silent (a refused Function construction logs a console violation even inside try/catch) and consumers of compiled artifacts (scittle) get a runtime switch. `:closure-defines {sci.core/disable-jit true}` is the compile-time switch; `sci.core` vresets the `sci.impl.types/jit-enabled` volatile off at load.
+The define lives in the PUBLIC `sci.core`, not the impl namespace that holds the volatile.
+The CI jit-off leg uses this same define.

 ## Context